dwhieb/jschemer/README.md

 To customize the readme used on the landing page of the documentation, use the `readme` option.

+## Notes

+* When using the `$ref` keyword, you may provide additional keywords in the referencing schema as well, and jschemer will include them in the documentation.
+This is useful so that your end users don't need to visit the referenced schema to see information about it.
+If both the referencing schema and the referenced schema have the same keyword, the value of the referencing schema will be used.
+This is most useful when you would like to provide specific notes (usually in the `description` property) about how an external schema should be used or interpreted in the context of the current schema.

 [1]: https://github.com/dwhieb/jschemer#readme
 [2]: http://dwhieb.github.io/jschemer/
 [3]: https://github.com/dwhieb